Virtual-Java/Marlin-CR6Community/README.md

 	the Z motors continue until the nozzle probe is triggered, i.e. bed is detected, and both Z motors stop, the Z motors will raise the head slightly and then lower it again until the bed is again detected, this is the home position for Z.

-There advantages and disadvantages to using the nozzle as Z home position, the mesh values will be closer to 0 and thus will show less red or blue but homing will not complete without a working sensor.
+There are advantages and disadvantages to using the nozzle as Z home position, the mesh values will be closer to 0 and thus will show less red or blue but homing will not complete without a working sensor.
 Also the Z 'flags' used to trigger the Z axis sensors need to be lower than the nozzle, this is the case with fixed flags but the adjustable ones MUST be set to protrude as far below as possible else the nozzle will impact the bed.

 ## Purpose of this community firmware